2013 Mudsummer Classic: Background

-Various non-Truck regulars entered the race for reasons such as to help a team in the owners' championship, with teams hiring drivers who are familiar with dirt racing to assist them in the championship.
+Various non-Truck Series regulars entered the race for reasons such as to help a team in the owners' championship, with teams hiring drivers who were familiar with dirt racing to assist them in the point standings.
 Examples include dirt track specialists Scott Bloomquist, who won The Dream and the World 100 at the track six times and three times, respectively; Tracy Hines, who had 85 career wins, including six at Eldora, and 52 starts in the Truck Series; Jared Landers, who won 100 features in his career; J. R. Heffner, who won the big-block modified championship at Lebanon Valley Speedway twice; Jeff Babcock, who won an American Late Model Series race at the track during 2013; and Joe Cobb, a dirt modified racer and the father of Truck Series regular Jennifer Jo Cobb.
 Cup Series drivers Dave Blaney, Ken Schrader and Ryan Newman, along with Nationwide Series drivers Austin Dillon, Kenny Wallace and Kyle Larson also ran in the event.
 Babcock, Blaney, Bloomquist, Hines, Schrader and Wallace had all won races at Eldora in various disciplines.
 Jason Bowles was later announced as the driver of the No. 5 for Wauters Motorsports, while Chris Jones was originally listed as the driver of the No. 93 for RSS Racing, but eventually withdrew.

 In preparation for the race, tire provider Goodyear created new tires, branded "Wrangler", based on a previous dirt tire that the company made.
 To give the trucks more grip, the tires were widened by one inch to eleven.
 The bias-ply tires (instead of radial tires) also had treads to remove dirt quicker, in a block pattern, along with being softer.
 The left-side tires were staggered three inches shorter to 85.5 inches than the right tires (88.5) to assist in handling.
 Meanwhile, the trucks had mesh shields and hood deflector screens attached to prevent debris from the dirt from entering the radiators and damaging the vehicles.
 The trucks also had the front spoilers and splitters removed, the grille closed, and the rear spoilers raised and enlarged by 40 square inches to generate more downforce.
 The trucks' windshields remained, meaning the track crew had to keep the track dry, to prevent mud from making them unable to be cleared.
 On the hoods, bug deflectors, which were 8 by 12 inches, were installed to prevent stones from hitting the windshield.
 Teams added under panels to the trucks' chassis to prevent dirt from increasing the trucks' weight.

 Entering the race, Matt Crafton led the points standings with 357 points, followed by Jeb Burton and James Buescher, both with 319 and 317 points, respectively.
 Ty Dillon and Johnny Sauter finished the top five with 309 and 305 points, respectively.
-Ryan Blaney had 290 points, and behind him were Miguel Paludo (285), Timothy Peters (281), Brendan Gaughan (280) and Darrell Wallace Jr. (272).
+Ryan Blaney had 290 points, and behind him were Miguel Paludo (285), Timothy Peters (281), Brendan Gaughan (280) and Bubba Wallace (272).